pietrobondioli/pietrobondioli/README.md

 ### 🤔 About me

 - 👨🏻‍💻 I'm currently enjoying study C# (.NET Core) and software architecture
 - 🛠️ [Here](https://www.pietrobondioli.com.br/about) you can check a complete list of technologies that I have already worked with
-- 👾 I really like to spent time ~~(that i don't have)~~ solving futile life questions using math and programming
-- 💼 I really prefer to develop using [VSCode](https://code.visualstudio.com/) over any other text editor or IDE
 - 🐶 I love animals
 - ⚙️ Open-Source enthusiast
 - 🐉 I'm passionate about Tolkien's literature and all things about the world he created
 - 🧙 I love to play RPG
-- 🪙 I'm a crypto enthusiast

 ### 📬 How to reach me